Banteng: Ecology and behaviour

 Banteng are active during the day as well as at night, though activity at night is more in areas frequented by humans.
-They typically form herds of two to forty individuals consisting of a single bull.
+They typically form herds of two to forty individuals consisting of a single bull, cows and young.
 Older males form groups of two or three.
 Banteng are timid and reclusive, and tend to be highly alert, making approach difficult.
 Domestic individuals get stressed easily, and need to be handled with care.
 They rest and seek shelter for safety in dense forests.
 Banteng, particularly cows and calves, walk fast and manoeuvre easily through dense cover.
-The dhole (Asian wild dog) is a major predator.
+Predators of adult banteng include the local populations of tigers and dholes (Asian wild dogs).
 Banteng use their strong sense of smell to detect predators and as a means of communication within a herd.
 Their hearing is also highly developed.
 Vocalisations such as roars and bellows might be common during the breeding season; calves within seven months may produce soft eng sounds.
 High-pitched cries are used to raise alarm.